Myldero/ctf-writeups/idekCTF 2022/task manager/README.md

         self.writeline("from jinja2.runtime import " + ", ".join(exported_names))
 ```
 It takes a list of strings from `jinja2.runtime` and places it directly into the source code!
-This should actually be quite simple to exploit.
-We'll just have to watch out for the fact that the list for some reason is being sorted, and we have to create a payload within 50 chars.
+Now we just need a way to get to the `jinja2` module, since it's of course not in the dependencies of `pydash`.
+This turned out to actually be rather easy, because `sys.modules` contains a dictionary of all loaded modules.
+We _could_ have used this to get access to the context of `app.py` by reading `sys.modules.__main__` and set `app.env` to `cool`, but turns out this was not necessary after all.

 My final payload:
 ```py